Attendance & Leave

 No, this leave is additional to any other leave you may have earned.
 Employees wishing to apply for emergency paid leave will be required to submit an emergency sick leave form to their HR office or Regional HR office.

-Where can I apply and what documentation do I need for the Emergency FMLA or the Emergency Sick Leave?
+Where can I apply and what documentation do I need for the Emergency Sick Leave?

 Employees can apply for benefits using self-service in GEMS at USF Employee Leave > Emergency COV19 Leave.
-Select from the tabs: Emergency Paid Sick Leave or Emergency FMLA.
+Select from the tabs: Emergency Paid Sick Leave.
 The request must be sent along with your medical documentation from your health care provider to expeditious processing of your request.

 *Health Care Providers and First Responders are exempt under this Act.